merveilleuxrenu/Object-detection-in-Autonomous-Vehicles/README.md

 ## Acknowledgments
 - **Ultralytics** for the YOLO object detection framework.
 - **Waymo & KITTI datasets** for benchmarking autonomous perception systems.

----
-**⭐ If you find this project useful, please give it a star on GitHub! ⭐**